 Narrow your search to a specific date, by adding: on:date/month/year

 8. Use “Scientific” Ordering of Unread Messages

-Instead of going through each channel to catch up on all that has happened during past day(s), take an approach that yields a greater number of actionable items for you.
+Instead of going through each channel to catch up on all that has happened during the past day(s), take an approach that yields a greater number of actionable items for you.

 All Unreads displays all messages that you haven’t read, from all of your channels, in one location.
-All of the same functional features are available for you to use from this view that you use when working in individual channels.
+All of the same functional features are available for you to use from this view that you use when working on individual channels.
 For example, you can:

 - Begin a new thread, to continue a conversation.

 - Click on a message’s timestamp, to go directly to that point in the channel’s conversation.

 - Use an emoji to react to messages.